regoclint/prac/Notes.md

     - synchronised - one thread at a time
     - ReentrantLock
         - one thread at a time but with flexibility of conditions
-        - lock.lock() outside the try and lock.unlock() in finally
+        - lock.lock() outside the try and lock.unlock() in finally is the same as writing synchronised
         - Condition.await() and Condition.signal()
-        - very similar to synchronised cuz of lock and unlock at the start and end of the function
     - Semaphore
         - Allows a fixed number of threads to access a critical section
         - if capacity is set to 1 then it behaves like a mutex
         - acquire() and release()
+        - Used to restrict access to a resource like 100 threads but only 3 at a time are allowed access
     - ReadWriteLock
         - for multiple ReadLocks or one WriteLock.
 Read and write cannot happen at the same time

+Javax.mail - mail api
-Apache Velocity templating engine, can be used for email templates Javax.mail - mail api
+Apache Velocity templating engine, can be used for email templates

 Equals and Hashcode
     - Overriding equals should also override hashCode